The rewarding and fulfilling experiences of AMS locum work

 More than a just a job

-Outside providing clinical services, Dr Due’s experiences shows that AMS locum work provides unique opportunities to deepen one’s appreciation and understanding of Indigenous cultures.
+Outside providing clinical services, Dr Due’s experiences show that AMS locum work provides unique opportunities to deepen one’s appreciation and understanding of Indigenous cultures.

-"It’s an enormous privilege to spend time on remote Aboriginal communities and learn about their diverse cultures,” Dr Due shares.
+"It’s an enormous privilege to spend time in remote Aboriginal communities and learn about their diverse cultures,” Dr Due shares.
 “I’ve been out with women collecting oysters and bush foods and the guys go out with boys and men hunting.
 It can be confronting and eye-opening - especially for a vegetarian! - because this can involve hunting turtles and magpie geese.
-But nevertheless, it's an experience that few people would ever encounter."
+Nevertheless, it's an experience that few people would ever encounter."

 The hardest experiences can be the most rewarding